 There are several different health plan options to choose from depending on desired coverage and cost.
-A great starting point to research health insurance plans in your area is by visiting healthcare.gov.
+A great starting point to research health insurance providers.
+You can also access a huge network by visiting healthcare.gov.

 Lower Payroll Taxes

-A financial advantage of providing health insurance through your small business are the tax benefits.
+The financial advantage of providing health insurance through your small business is the tax benefits.
 Typically, pre-tax dollars pay for health insurance.
 This means your taxable income decreases.
 A lower taxable income results in lower business payroll taxes and lower income taxes for employees.